 Pittman said NetApp's 16 TB volume limit for deduplication hasn't been a problem, although he's pleased the new version promises to support larger volumes.
 He also hasn't noticed performance problems, mainly because the company uses deduplication during off-peak hours.
 NetApp's dedupe runs post-process, after the writes occur.

-Pittman said the benefits of deduplication extend beyond the primary storage
+Pittman said the benefits of deduplication extend beyond the

 capacity savings.
 Performance of data replication to Glatfelter's DR site has improved because the system sends less data across the wire.
 The company also saves time and management costs, Pittman said.